 There are a range of distinct anxiety disorders that we are able to treat at Priory, with each type causing individuals to experience different anxiety symptoms and impacting on their lives in unique ways.
-At Priory, our anxiety treatment experts possess extensive experience in the treatment of the following anxiety disorders:
+At Priory, our anxiety treatment experts possess extensive experience in the treatment of a range of anxiety disorders.

 Generalised anxiety disorder (GAD)